Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 2. Nuts – A great snack and great for your hair too!
 Eating a handful of walnuts each day will increase oil production in your scalp and help keep your hair strong and less prone to split ends and breakage.
 My second suggestion is to eat one Brazil nut each day for Selenium.
 It’s important not to get too little or too much of this important mineral.
 And finally, eat a few almonds for some biotin.

 3. Beans and Lentils – Your hair is made up of protein!
 So, of course, these foods are perfect to include in your diet.
-Beans contain significant amounts of zinc which can often be lacking in a vegetarian or vegan diet.
-You might want to add some garlic as well.
-Garlic significantly increases the absorption of Zinc.
+Beans also contain significant amounts of zinc which can often be lacking in a vegetarian or vegan diet.
+You might want to add some garlic as well since garlic significantly increases the absorption of zinc.

 4. Sweet potatoes – These orange potatoes are loaded with vitamin A in the form of beta-carotene.
-This pro-vitamin increases oil product and fights against dandruff.
-Dry scalp and dry hair is not good.
-Eat up!
-And don’t forget to add some extra virgin olive oil when eating them to increase absorption of beta-carotene.
+This pro-vitamin increases oil production and fights against dandruff.
+Dry scalp and dry hair are not good for healthy hair.
+And don’t forget to add some extra virgin olive oil when eating them to increase the absorption of beta-carotene.

-5. Oats – Eat your oatmeal.
-Silica is an overlooked mineral when it comes to health.
-It’s important for both skin and hair.
+5. Oats – Silica is an overlooked mineral when it comes to hair health.
 Oatmeal contains up to 500 mg of Silica and will surely help you grow beautiful long hair in no time!

-1. Green Tea – High in antioxidants and anti-inflammatory.
-Sometimes when we’re stressed out we can increase the level of inflammation I the body as well as stress hormones and this is not good for hair growth.
+Green Tea – High in antioxidants and anti-inflammatory compounds called catechins.
+Sometimes when we’re stressed out, we experience an increase in inflammation and stress hormones in the body which are bad for hair growth.
 Green tea also contains l-theanine which is an amino acid that is calming and lowers cortisol.
 Add some freshly grounded ginger for a more powerful drink.

-2. Hot Chocolate – Find a chocolate drink with at least 60% Cocoa.
+Hot Chocolate – Find a chocolate drink with at least 60% Cocoa.
 Chocolate increases circulation in the body and increases blood flow to the scalp.
-Also is high in magnesium, zinc, copper, and iron which are important for hair.
-And who doesn’t love chocolate?
+It’s also high in magnesium, zinc, copper, and iron, all of which are important for hair growth.

 My hair growth by the end of 2013

-Yes, we can grow long hair on a vegan diet if we are good with pay attention to our diet and health, and have a little bit of patience.
+We can grow long hair on a vegan diet if we pay attention to our diet and have a little bit of patience.
 Some people can grow their hair very fast, and some grow it more slowly.
-The most important thing is that your hair is maintained in a healthy condition so that it looks healthy and shines!
+The most important thing is that your hair is maintained in a healthy condition so that it stays strong and looks healthy.

-Growing long hair requires a lot of patience.
 Your hair can only grow so much every month, so just enjoy the process of styling it and going through different looks as it gets longer.
 You’ll be at your desired hair length in no time!